José Barreiro

-José Barreiro (born in Cuba in 1948) is an American novelist, journalist and activist.
+José Barreiro (born in Cuba in 1948) is an American novelist, journalist, and activist.
 He is recognized as an advocate of Native community self-determination and autochthonous development (indigeneity).
 Barreiro is an elder and advisor in the Nación Taina.

+Early career

+Barreiro was an early editor and contributor at Akwesasne Notes from 1975 to 1984), working with John Mohawk (Seneca, 1945–2006).
+At Akwesasne Notes, Barreiro led the human rights group Emergency Response International Network.
+Later, he and Mohawk founded the Indigenous Peoples Network.
+Barreiro was an early organizer and communicator in the movement to introduce Western Hemisphere American Indigenous peoples and issues to the United Nations.
+Based in United States Indian Country in the United States, the communications effort created many channels among Native communities in North, Central, and South America.

+Barreiro developed subsequent prominent Indigenous-themed publications and communications projects.
+Barreiro was an early participant in the international process of Indigenous peoples and a coordinator of the 1977 United Nations Conference that brought together Indigenous peoples of South America and North America, including Central America and the Caribbean.

 Work with Smithsonian Institution

-Barreiro is Smithsonian Scholar Emeritus and guides various community projects and publications.
+Barreiro is a Smithsonian Scholar Emeritus and guides various community projects and publications.
 He served as assistant director for history and culture research and directed the Office for Latin America, at the Smithsonian National Museum of the American Indian from 2006 to 2017.
-Barreiro was an early editor and contributor at Akwesasne Notes (1976–1984), during the years of Seneca luminary John Mohawk.
-At Akwesasne Notes, Barreiro led the human rights group Emergency Response International Network.
-Later, he and Mohawk founded the Indigenous Peoples Network.
-Barreiro was an early organizer and communicator in the movement to introduce Western Hemisphere American Indigenous peoples and issues to United Nations.

-Dr. Barreiro supported the transformative potentials of the creation of the Smithsonian National Museum of the American Indian.
+Barreiro supported the transformative potential of the creation of the Smithsonian National Museum of the American Indian.
 His association with NMAI dates to the early 1980s and the museum's incipient years.
-In 1994, on the occasion of the opening of the Heye Center in New York, he worked with the museum to produce Native American Expressive Culture as a special edition of the Akwe:kon Journal.
-Dr. Barreiro's other significant publications include the award-winning novel The Indian Chronicles (1993, republished as Taino, in 2012) and scholarly books and compendiums such as View from the Shore: American Indian Perspectives on the Columbus Quincentenary (1990), Indian Roots of American Democracy (1992), Chiapas: Challenging History (1994), Panchito: Cacique de Montaña (2001); America Is Indian Country (2005), which he edited with Tim Johnson; Thinking in Indian: A John Mohawk Reader (2010) and Taíno: the Indian Chronicles, a novel, (2012); most recently, The Great Inka Road: Engineering an Empire, 2015, and; Dreaming Mother Earth: The Life and Wisdom of Native Cuban Cacique, Francisco "Panchito" Ramirez, Cuban Cacique, 2018.
+In 1994, on the occasion of the opening of the George Gustav Heye Center in New York, he worked with the museum to produce Native American Expressive Culture as a special edition of the Akwe:kon Journal.
+Barreiro's other significant publications include the award-winning novel The Indian Chronicles (1993, republished as Taino, in 2012) and scholarly books and compendiums such as View from the Shore: American Indian Perspectives on the Columbus Quincentenary (1990), Indian Roots of American Democracy (1992), Chiapas: Challenging History (1994), Panchito: Cacique de Montaña (2001); America Is Indian Country (2005), which he edited with Tim Johnson; Thinking in Indian: A John Mohawk Reader (2010) and Taíno: the Indian Chronicles, a novel, (2012); most recently, The Great Inka Road: Engineering an Empire, 2015, and; Dreaming Mother Earth: The Life and Wisdom of Native Cuban Cacique, Francisco "Panchito" Ramirez, Cuban Cacique, 2018.